Direct dependencies between neurons explain activity

 {\myfont Discussion}

-Despite intricate morphologies and biophysical dynamics,\cite{Gidon-01, Losonczy-01, Polsky-01, Takahashi-01, London-01, Jan-01, Poirazi-01, Petersen-01} neurons have long been studied using models of simple computations.\cite{Mcculloch-01, Hopfield-01, Rosenblatt-01, Hertz-01, Block-01, Amit-01} Here, we develop a framework to study whether neuronal activity arises from the simplest possible computations: those that depend on each input individually, but are maximally random with regard to complex higher-order dependencies.
-Across the mouse hippocampus and visual cortex,\cite{Gauthier-01, Meshulam-03, Stringer-01} these direct dependencies explain 90\% of the variability in neuronal activity (Fig.~\ref{fig_minimax}), leaving only 10\% for interactions between inputs and inherent stochasticity (Fig.~\ref{fig_maxEnt}).
-Moreover, the inferred models---which are equivalent to artificial neurons---predict the higher-order dependencies on combinations of inputs (Fig.~\ref{fig_corr}), recover salient features of synaptic connectivity (Fig.~\ref{fig_error}), and are inherently low-dimensional (Fig.~\ref{fig_minimax}).
+Despite intricate morphologies and biophysical dynamics,\cite{Beniaguev-01, Gidon-01, Losonczy-01, Polsky-01, Takahashi-01, London-01, Jan-01, Poirazi-01, Petersen-01, Poirazi-02, Park-01} neurons have long been studied using models of simple dependencies.\cite{Mcculloch-01, Hopfield-01, Rosenblatt-01, Hertz-01, Block-01, Amit-01} Here, we develop a framework to study whether neuronal activity arises from the simplest possible dependencies: those that capture the responses to individual inputs, but contain no information about interactions between inputs.
+Across the mouse hippocampus and visual cortex,\cite{Gauthier-01, Meshulam-03, Stringer-01} these direct dependencies explain over 90\% of the variability in neuronal activity (Fig.~\ref{fig_minimax}), leaving only 10\% for interactions between inputs, time-delayed dependencies, and latent variables (Fig.~\ref{fig_maxEnt}).
+Moreover, the inferred models---which are equivalent to artificial neurons---predict the higher-order dependencies on combinations of inputs and the time-delayed dependencies on past inputs (Fig.~\ref{fig_corr}) and recover salient features of synaptic connectivity (Fig.~\ref{fig_error}).